TheRealCodeBeard/ServerlessTwitterBot/STEP4.md

 - Check in your changes.
 Covered in [Step 1](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/STEP1.md)
 - Push the change to GitHub.
 Covered in [Step 1](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/STEP1.md)
 - Deploy the function to Azure.
 Covered in this step.
 - Test your function in a browser.
+Covered in this step.

 You should end up with something that looks like this.

 <img src="https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/screengrabs/11_5_web.JPG" alt="Version it" width="75%">

+When you are ready, move on to [Step 5](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/STEP5.md).